edelveart/figurate_numbers/README.md

 ## Installation

-Install it from the gem repository
+Install it from the gem repository:

 ```rb
 gem install figurate_numbers